Helping your children after a suicide

 It is increasingly being shown that group debriefing and counselling may be harmful rather than useful.

 Many of us are now aware of the so-called 'cycle of grief' and the feelings of shock, disbelief, anger, sadness and guilt that arise at the time of a death.
-However a suicide is a particular sort of death and certain feelings will be prominent, especially anger and guilt, as well as the fear that such despair is catching and may affect your own family.
+However a suicide is a particular sort of death and certain feelings will be prominent, especially anger and guilt, as well as the fear that such despair is 'catching' and may affect your own family.

 - Guilt can figure very strongly in the response of young people to the death of a peer.
 Young people are especially likely to feel that there is something they could or should have done to prevent a friend or school-mate from killing himself/herself ('if only I had…').
 Relationships are naturally unstable and changeable in the teenage years, but adolescents also put a lot of store in loyalty and mateship.
 There will usually be something a young person feels they could have said or done, or shouldn't have said or done, that might have added to the burden of the dead person.

-- Anger can be a strong response to young people killing themselves.
+- Anger can be a strong response to young people dying by suicide.
 There is a strong sense of injustice when a life is cut short and anger is a natural reaction.
 "Why didn't someone do something?", "Why did someone put pressure on them?"
 There is no answer to these questions.
 Blame is never useful as a way of coping with our own anger and difficulty in coming to terms with what has happened.
 However, sometimes blame is a useful distancing defence which will break down slowly.

 to help yourself